revspace/revbank/UPGRADING.md

 To support GS1 Digital Links and other GS1 barcodes.
 The DL are a new way for QR codes that contain product IDs and other metadata while also being usable for promotional stuff.
-One popular brand of soft drinks is already using them.
+At least one popular brand of soft drinks is already using them.
 There's a huge standard that describes these codes, but basically, they're URLs with /01/ and a 14-digit product ID in them.
 Enabling this plugin is probably useful and harmless; add it to `revbank.plugins` *after* plugins that deal with